agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 }
 ```

-This has a number of problems however:
+But this doesn't really solve anything, and might actually make things worse:

-- We have not solved the underlying problem, that `MyService` is doing too much - we've just pushed it down one level.
-Now we have a service _set_ that takes 24 dependencies.
-We have solved nothing, just hidden the problem, _and_ we've increased complexity with an extra class.
+- `MyService` is still doing too much - we've just hidden its ugly constructor in another component.
+Now instead of a service that takes 24 dependencies, we have a service _set_ that does the same.
+We have solved nothing, hidden the problem, _and_ increased complexity with an extra class/interface.
-- It is not clear from the constructor of `MyService` which particular dependencies from the set it actually requires.
+- It is now not clear from the constructor of `MyService` which particular dependencies from the set it actually requires.
 We get no help from the tooling, which might otherwise indicate an unused field.
-We have to dig into the implementation and analyze this ourselves.
+We have to dig into the implementation and analyze this for ourselves.
 - It is not clear which dependencies are required _everywhere_ in the service, and which are only required occasionally.
 Constructor parameters that are required by a single method in a large service indicate that the method might belongs somewhere else.

-### The Facade Service
+### Refactor to Facade Services

 Clearly, the proper solution is to refactor `MyService` into smaller more focused services.
 Mark Seemann calls these [Facade Services](http://blog.ploeh.dk/2010/02/02/RefactoringtoAggregateServices/):